francescosacco/ForkFS/test/README.md

 # Test Software
 Software to test the ForkFS.

+* 2017-05-19 - Version 012 - Changed File System tests and added more tests.
+  * Changed File System struct to use buffer.
+  * Added f_chdrive() test.

 * 2017-05-16 - Version 011 - Added more tests to check the File System.
   * Changed _USE_EXPAND to use f_expand().
   * Added f_expand() test.